hnuti-brontosaurus/php-bis-api-client/README.md

 - `docs` – instruction on how connection between brontoweb and BIS works (todo: move to brontoweb repo)
 - `src` – source code
-    - `Enums` – basic enum types
+    - `AdministrationUnit` – value objects related to administration units
+    - `Event` – value objects related to events
-    - `Request` – request-related value objects
+    - `Opportunity` – value objects related to opportunities
-    - `Response` – response-related value objects and exceptions
+    - `Response` – response value objects common to all endpoints
     - `BisClient` – client itself, serves for making requests to BIS API
     - `BisClientFactory` – takes configuration and creates instance of `BisClient`
     - `HttpClient` – wrapper around Guzzle client which adds BIS API specific pieces into the request